-Foods such as french fries, hamburgers, fried meat, muffins, donuts, and pastries (yes, Pop-Tarts) are laden with fats!
-These fats are slow digesting, which means it takes you body a lot of energy to process them!
-This will slow up any athlete no matter how fit she may be!
-After eating a high-fat meal, people are tired, slow, and lethargic!
-This is NOT the way to go into a competition!
+Foods such as French fries, hamburgers, fried meat, muffins, donuts, and pastries (yes, Pop-Tarts) are packed with fats!
+These fats are slow-digesting, which means it takes you body a lot of energy to process them.
+This will slow up any athlete no matter how fit she is.
+After eating a high-fat meal, people are tired, slow, and lethargic.
+This is not the way to go into a competition!
 Stay away from sausage biscuits, gravy, whole eggs, burgers, and fries before a competition.

 2. Load up on complex carbohydrates the morning and evening before a competition.

-Complex carbs are SLOW-releasing sugars that will give an athlete sustained energy throughout the day, unlike simple sugars, which will give a quick burst of energy then a quick decline.
-My favorite options for slow releasing sugar (complex carbs) are...
+Complex carbs are slow-releasing sugars that will give an athlete sustained energy throughout the day, unlike simple sugars, which will give a quick burst of energy then a quick decline.
+Here are some of my favorite options for slow-releasing sugar (complex carbs):